rizveeredwan/latex-merger/README.md

 ## Remember, Remember
 - If you see, that you did all things right but still the bibliography section is not generating (like myself), may be you **did not compile the project** using ``F9`` rather only tried to make pdf using ``pdf2latex`` in ``WinEdt`` through ``MikTex``.
+- Try to avoid spacing in file names (figures, folders, during import/include etc.), rather use different symbols (_,-, etc).
+It reduces redundant cases system wide, also might create issue while using this library.
 -
 ```commandline
 Sometimes, when we use \usepackage{graphics}, we add the following codes or graphicspaths,